dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T2351: Regulated marijuana can balance public health and safety.
+### T2351: Marijuana should be regulated and taxed like alcohol and tobacco.

 |Support|
 |---|